aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/extracting-embedded-objects-from-email-with-csharp/_index.md

 ### Where can I find more examples of using Aspose.Email for .NET?

-You can find more code examples and tutorials in the [official documentation](https://docs.aspose.com/email/net/).
-Additionally, the Aspose.Email GitHub repository contains sample projects that demonstrate various features of the library.
+You can find more code examples and tutorials in the [API Reference](https://reference.aspose.com/email/net/).